notatuta/repeat-accumulate/README.md

 ![Repeated four times, with noise added](images/received_repeat.png)

-On the receiving end, average received copies to recover the original:
+On the receiving end, sum log likelihood ratios for each received bit to recover the original:

 ![Corrected by averaging four transmissions](images/corrected_repeat.png)

 There are still over two hundred bits that flipped.
+Simple averaging works about the same.
 Not great.

 Enter the **Repeat-Accumulate algorithm**:

 * Repeat each input bit *Q* times